imAsparky/django-cookiecutter/{{cookiecutter.git_project_name}}/docs/source/how-to-guides/{{cookiecutter.git_project_name}}/how-to-user-session-data-add.rst

 Where there are global user settings that will need to be access throughout the app, the user session could be the best place to store that information.
-This How-To will look at two different situations, where the user changes settings and the session data needs to be updated and when the user logs in, adding the data to the user session.
+This `how-to-guide` will look at two different situations, where the user changes settings and the session data needs to be updated and when the user logs in, adding the data to the user session.
 Both examples will look at the user timezone settings, see the code below.